-My workshops go in depth about how to approach funding bodies, and improve your grant writing skills.
+My workshops go in depth about how to approach funding bodies, articulate your project, and improve your grant writing skills.
 Workshops are from 2 hours to 2 days in length.
-I teach both in person and via online platforms.
+I teach in person and via online platforms.

 La Fab Arts Centre in Chelsea

 Researching potential funders, writing a comprehensive draft, getting feedback, preparing a budget, and conducting a final review all take time.
 Don't rely on last minute panic to get you through.